 Stress acting on a body perpendicular to its cross-section area is known as uniaxial normal stress.
 It results in either compression or elongation in the rigid body.
 It can be classified into two types:

 - Compressive Stress

 Mechanical Stress acting on a body, when two equal and opposite push forces are applied is known as compressive stress.
-Compressive stress results in the increase in the cross section area and decrease in length of the body.
+Compressive stress results in an increase in the cross-section area and a decrease in the length of the body.